pulpbill/terraform-notes/README.md

 * Use variables.tf to declare your variable types
 * Use terraform.tfvars to assign values to your previously defined variables

 There are many ways to declare and set your variables.
-I recommend you go through the docs, not just to expand your knowledge but things might change or be deprecated.
+I recommend you go through the docs, not just to expand your knowledge but things might change or get deprecated.

 ### Variable Definition Precedence: